 - For non-VIGH courses, please submit the “Course Proposal” form to have the course be reviewed and considered for the certificate requirements.

 - Students may also tailor a practicum, thesis, or individual learning course to relate to global health and to be considered for Certificate credit.
-Please use the Independent Learning Course form to propose a course.
+You should work with your program to ensure that the experience is taken for graduate-level course credit (e.g. independent study, practicum, research course, etc.).
+To propose an independent study, you may use the Independent Learning Course form.

 To be considered for the Graduate Certificate in Global Health, complete and submit the Certificate Application form.
 Students may initiate the form at any time during their graduate program to track their progress toward the certificates using the “Save and Return Later” feature.
 The form must be completed and submitted at least two months prior to graduation.